haphan158/Stock-Tracker/README.md

 # Stock Tracker

 **Stock Tracker** is a full-stack web app for watching markets, managing portfolios, and tracking alerts.
-Users sign in with Google, persist data in PostgreSQL, and pull live and historical quotes (Yahoo Finance primary, with optional Finnhub / Twelve Data fallbacks).
+Users sign in with Google, persist data in PostgreSQL, and pull live and historical quotes (Yahoo Finance primary, with Finnhub / Twelve Data fallbacks).

 **Live demo:** [https://stock-tracker-haphan.vercel.app/](https://stock-tracker-haphan.vercel.app/)

 ---

-## Architecture overview
+## Architecture Overview

 High-level system: the browser talks to **Next.js** (App Router).
 Server routes use **Prisma** for PostgreSQL and call market data providers. **NextAuth** handles Google OAuth and session storage in the database.